ilchef/international_football_prediction_model/README.md

 More recent datapoints more accurately generalize to the current status of commercial, professional football
 - countries that no longer exist are discarded

 This includes when countries 'merge' or 'demerge' (i.e. Yugoslavia).
-This isnt as much of a problem taking recent 15 years of data (compared to taking 20th Century observations)
+This isnt as much of a problem taking recent 15 years of data, as opposed to taking 20th Century observations.